-Is an SBA Loan Right for Your Business?
+Is an SBA Small Business Loan Right for Your Business?

 That’s where SBA (Small Business Administration) loans come in.
-SBA loans have been proven to be beneficial for a wide variety of small businesses.
-Although these loans can be difficult to apply for, they’re certainly worth investigating.
+SBA loan programs have been proven to be beneficial for a wide variety of small businesses.
+Although these loans can be difficult to apply for and most have usage restrictions, they’re certainly worth investigating.

-However, SBA loans are not for everybody.
+However, SBA loans aren’t for everybody, and there are other types of loans that you should also consider.
 Before you complete the extensive paperwork needed to apply, there are a few important questions you should ask yourself.

 In fact, if you can obtain financing elsewhere, then your business will unlikely qualify for an SBA loan.
 This is one of the SBA’s requirements, and you’ll need to submit proof that you have failed to qualify for traditional financing options to be considered for an SBA loan.

 2. Does My Business Meet the Minimum Requirements?

 Unlike traditional bank business loans, SBA loans are fairly restrictive.
 Consequently, to qualify for an SBA loan, your business must satisfy numerous prerequisites.
 Here is a list of some of the SBA’s minimum requirements: